The notion of the United States as a land of promise or opportunity has altogether crumbled, at least in the eyes of three out of four Americans.

 Losing faith is always tragic, but the American Dream, as it were, is not all that is at stake.
 As housing becomes less affordable and wages remain stagnant, we also lose our middle class.

 We are losing opportunities to obtain upward mobility.
-Worst of all, we are losing an entire generation to a system that is working us instead of working for us.
+Worst of all, we are losing an entire generation to a system that is working for us instead of working for us.

 Please urge your legislators to start setting and achieving quantifiable goals by making housing a human right for all.